 It is Keystone's view that industry employers are in the best position to judge skill and training needs.
 Employing companies deemed to be in the building and construction industry will be eligible to apply for funding for their employees to attend training.
 'Employing companies' include a sole trader or an eligible host employer, where that host employer organises and pays for training.

-Priority will be given for Tasmanian based companies, including branch operations, for their employees engaged in Tasmania.
+Priority will be given to Tasmanian-based companies, including branch operations, for their employees engaged in Tasmania.

-Keystone will not fund in-house training or site induction training.
-An eligible company will be 90% or more involved in building and construction work as defined in Schedule 2 of the Building and Construction Industry Training Fund Act 1990.
+An eligible company is one where 90% or more of its work is involved in building and construction work on-site, as defined in Schedule 2 of the Building and Construction Industry Training Fund Act 1990.

 An eligible company will hold an Australian Business Number (ABN) and be able to provide Keystone with a tax invoice.